 - expenses associated with the medical evacuation to home country in the amount of $50,000

 For students living on campus, arrival dates usually depend on dorm check-in dates.
 These dates have not yet been confirmed for the 2016-2017 academic year but are the most likely the dates.

 Fall semester: August 17, 2018*

 Students living off campus and arranging their own housing can arrive up to three weeks prior to the start of classes, as per the J-1 visa regulations.

-Lehigh will accommodate all incoming exchange students who choose on-campus housing if the housing is requested prior to the application deadline.
-Housing needs are automatically considered upon acceptance of the exchange student by their academic department at Lehigh.
+Housing needs are automatically considered upon acceptance of the exchange student by their academic department, and Lehigh will make every effort to accommodate all incoming exchange students who choose on-campus housing.
 Exchange students who live on campus are housed in one of the 14 themed residential communities.
 Students who are accepted for exchange will be contacted by Residential Services to make their housing request.
 You may not withdraw your housing contract once you have submitted it.

 Please note that all costs are approximate and in U.S. dollars.

 Meal plan (required for on-campus housing): $2,435-$3,045